systane/courses/kubernetes/README.md

     ![diagram6](https://github.com/systane/courses/blob/master/kubernetes/diagram6.png)

     Imagine the following scenario, we create a yaml file with a kind **Deployment** of our app in version 1.0, and throw it to the apiserver.
-After the validation of our .yml, the kubernetes creates our Replication Controller with all pods required in the desired state and everything is work perfectly.
+After the validation of our .yml, the kubernetes creates a Replica Set (NextGen of **Replication Controllers**) with all pods required in the desired state and everything is work perfectly.
 Now imagine that our we need update the image of our app with some new features that were added.
 First of all, we need to update our yaml file with that image and push it apiserver.
-In the background Kubernetes will create another Replication Controller and as it adds one pod to this new Replication Controller, it also removes one pod in the old one and this repeats until our desired state is reached in the new Replication Controller.
+In the background Kubernetes will create another Replica Set and as it adds one pod to this new Replica Set, it also removes one pod in the old one and this repeats until our desired state is reached in the new Replica Set.

     ![diagram7](https://github.com/systane/courses/blob/master/kubernetes/diagram7.png)

-    In the last scenario we had two Replication Controller, one for our version 1.0 of our app and another to our new version created to our rolling update.
-The first Replication Controller wasn't deleted.
+    In the last scenario we had two Replica Set, one for our version 1.0 of our app and another to our new version created to our rolling update.
+The first Replica Set wasn't deleted.
 Kubernetes keeps it in a case we need to execute a rollback.
 So, if we need make a rollback, we just need to update our yaml file with the previous image of our app and throw it again to apiserver.
-Kubernetes will use the first Replication Controller to add one pod as it also removes one pod of the second Replication Controller.
+Kubernetes will use the first Replica Set to add one pod as it also removes one pod of the second Replica Set.

     After all this theory, let's take a look at a yaml file of kind Deployment: